-Respondent Organisation Comment Parish Council Response Proposed changes i the benefits of the development proposal must be demonstrated to clearly outweigh any impacts; and ii any loss or damage should be offset by suitable mitigation measures, that provide better replacement of the lost features, and will be required to achieve measurable biodiversity net gain. [] Proposals will be supported where they integrate improvements to biodiversity which will secure a measurable net gain as part of the design through, for example: a. restoring and repairing fragmented wildlife networks and the creation of new natural habitats including ponds; b. the planting of additional native trees and hedgerows (reflecting the character of Wickhambrook's traditional trees and hedgerows); c. restoring and repairing fragmented wildlife networks, for example, including swift-boxes, bat boxes and holes in fences which allow access for hedgehogs."
-The call for the use of native species is welcome, especially for structural/landscape scale planting, which provides the backbone for Green Infrastructure; however, in most developments there will also be the desire/need for ornamental plants for the amenity within the public realm.
+Respondent Organisation Comment Parish Council Response Proposed changes i the benefits of the development proposal must be demonstrated to clearly outweigh any impacts; and ii any loss or damage should be offset by suitable mitigation measures, that provide better replacement of the lost features, and will be required to achieve measurable biodiversity net gain [] Proposals will be supported where they integrate improvements to biodiversity which will secure a measurable net gain as part of the design through, for example: a. restoring and repairing fragmented wildlife networks and the creation of new natural habitats including ponds; b. the planting of additional native trees and hedgerows (reflecting the character of Wickhambrook's traditional trees and hedgerows); c. restoring and repairing fragmented wildlife networks, for example, including swift-boxes, bat boxes and holes in fences which allow access for hedgebogs." he use of r structurales the bace; howeveen he desire/ for the amenity within the public realm.
 Some of these are also providing good food sources for pollinators.
 SCC notes that given the climate change challenges, the planting palette may also need to be revisited as non-native species may become increasingly important due to their increased climate

 Respondent Organisation Comment Parish Council Response Proposed changes resilience and ability to cope with emerging weather patterns.
 A preference for native plants, where possible, should however remain the aim.
-Community ation 2 Wildlife and Consometion · · ction 2 - Wildlife a R Merry - Land owners may donate/lend land for conservation (wildlife habitats) and more permissive footpaths to allow residents to enjoy it.
-Noted None Anonymous - Yes, however point 3 contradicts itself as for landowners being in environmental schemes means that these areas will not be available for the public or permissive paths and it defeats the object.
+Community Action 2 1 Wildlife and Conservation R Merry ı Land owners may donate/lend land for conservation (wildlife habitats) and more permissive footpaths to allow residents to enjoy it.
+Noted None Anonymous ı Yes, however point 3 contradicts itself as for landowners being in environmental schemes means that these areas will not be available for the public or permissive paths and it defeats the object.
 These areas are to encourage wildlife and if the public are walking all over that area then no wildlife will be around!
 It is clear that a balanced approach will be necessary None Suffolk Wildlife Trust We fully support this community action.
 In addition to promoting a wide range of ecological benefits, the plan to include members of the wider community is hugely positive and fits with the Suffolk Wildlife Trust's targets, aiming to get 1 in 4 people doing their bit for wildlife in Suffolk to create societal change and build momentum towards a sustainable, healthy future for us all.
 Noted None Suffolk County Council It may be worthwhile to have trees and hedgerows assessed by suitably qualified Arboriculturists and Ecologists respectively.
 Noted None SCC queries how effective the protection of a Community Action group can afford to green spaces and woodlands, if this is not explicitly anchored in policy.
 The mechanism for the protection of green spaces is through their designation as Local Green Spaces under Policy Such spaces may not, at this time, meet the LGS criteria None